Thimbleby/Corvus/README.md

 ![Page 04.PNG](https://github.com/Thimbleby/Corvus/blob/master/ReadMe%20Images/Page%2004.PNG?raw=true)

 Corvus can be launched in your default browser by double clicking on the file "index.html".
-However there are some reports that it may not work with Microsoft Edge.
+However Corvus will not work with certain browsers such as Microsoft Edge.
 Chrome, Firefox and Safari have all been tested and should work. <br>
 You will be presented with a page much like the following image:<br>

 ![Page 14.PNG](https://github.com/Thimbleby/Corvus/blob/master/ReadMe%20Images/Page%2014.PNG?raw=true)